Yomguithereal/special-agent/README.md

 Thin wrapper around a compilation of common user agent strings that one can query easily through tags.

+This is particulary useful when you need to spoof your user agent when scraping/crawling...

 ## Installation

 You can install `special-agent` with npm: